 One early lock down night at the Inferno, Vaughn recounted to Rath the event he’d been a part of, which got him arrested and incarcerated.
 A few students asked him if it was possible to build a bomb.
 Not only was it possible, it was easy, he told them.
 Unknown to him, according to his trial testimony, these students were part of a radical group.
 They took Vaughn’s recipe and built a bomb that blew up the head office of a mining company in Montana.
 It was irrelevant the mining company had been exploiting its employees for decades.
 Six employees died in the blast; three more were seriously injured.

-Only one of his former students was caught.
-During the trial, the student proudly named Vaughn as the man who made the bomb and directed the logistics that enabled them to blow up the mine’s onsite office.
-At his sentencing, no amount of reasoning could convince the judge it was a teacher’s duty to instruct, and that’s was all he’d done.
+Only two of his former students were caught.
+During the trial, they proudly named Vaughn as the man who made the bomb and directed the logistics that enabled them to blow up the mine’s onsite office.
+At his sentencing, no amount of reasoning could convince the judge it was a teacher’s duty to instruct, and that’s all he’d done.
 He had no knowledge of what the students planned to do with what he’d told them.
 Ironically, Vaughn learned that you could now download the recipe for building any number of bombs.
 So why was he here—serving 15-20 years minimum?